nikeee/NTH.Framework/README.md

 # NTH.Framework

+Archived as of 2022-08-29 due to lack of maintenance.

 A small framework for solving common problems.
 Data Storage, Encryption and Stuff.

 Not to confuse with [nikeee/nth](https://github.com/nikeee/nth), wich is not a framework for common problems, instead it only provides small extensions.